Forms & Publications

 The Partnership for a Drug Free America: Information on drugs and drug use with tips on talking to your kids

 Advocates for Youth: General information and advice for promoting responsible decisions around reproductive and sexual health

-Social Media & Your Children
+Media & Your Children

-Tower recommends Common Sense Media as a resource for families.
+We recommend Common Sense Media as a resource for families.
 Common Sense Media offers expert advice on media-related issues, as well as ratings and reviews of the latest movies, TV, video games, books, websites, etc. Their resources help families find age-appropriate media, and offer valuable information, including the following topics:

 Monitor your child’s computer use.
 Have the computer in a public space.
 Know what they’re posting, check their mobile messages, “friend” them.
 Set time limits.

 Remind them that all private information can be made public.
 Posts on friends’ “walls,” private chats, photos, little in-jokes can all be cut, pasted, and sent around.
-If they don’t want the world to see it, they better not post or send it.
+If they don’t want the world to see it, they should not post or send it.